vortex2jm/MM-INT/README.md

 #

-If you followed all the steps so far, the environment should be fully configured.
-Now, you can check the usage [here]()
+If you've followed all the steps so far, the environment should be fully configured.
+Now, you can check the usage [here](./docs/README.md).